bananabread08/weather-app/README.md

 ## Usage
 1. Clone the Repository.
 2. Generate an API Key from [Openweather API](https://openweathermap.org/).
 Free as long as you make an account.
+3. Open the `apikey.js` file from `src/modules`.
+Paste your API key inside the single quotes.
-3. Open Terminal.
+4. Open Terminal.
-4. Install Webpack. `npm install webpack webpack-cli --save-dev`
+5. Install Webpack.
+Enter `npm install webpack webpack-cli --save-dev`.
-5. Run Webpack. `npm run build`.
+6. Run Webpack.
+Enter `npm run build`.
+7. Open `index.html` from `dist` folder.
+Search your country!